Moya/Moya/README.md

 Project Status
 --------------

-This project has hit a 1.0 release, and we're using it in [Artsy's new auction app](https://github.com/Artsy/eidolon).
+This project is actively under development, and is being used in [Artsy's new auction app](https://github.com/Artsy/eidolon).
 We consider it ready for production use.

-Currently, we support Xcode 6.3.1 and Swift 1.2.
+Currently, we support Xcode 7 and Swift 2.

 Installation
 ------------